-2. Based on the cumulative grade point average at the end of the semester, any student receiving two successive semester G.P.A.'s below1.00 or three successive semester G.P.A.'s below 1.75 will be suspended from the College for a period of time to be specified by the Academic Standing Committee.
+2. Based on the cumulative grade point average at the end of the semester, any student receiving two successive semesters G.P.A.'s below1.00 or three successive semesters G.P.A.'s below 1.75 will be suspended from the College for a period of time to be specified by theAcademic Standing Committee.